halohalospecial/atom-elmjutsu/README.md

 ![sidekick2](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/sidekick2.gif?raw=true)

 ### <a name="infer-expression-type">`Elmjutsu: Infer Expression Type`
-* Select some text or make sure that the cursor is between spaces or newlines before invoking this command.
+* Select some text or make sure that the cursor is between whitespaces before invoking this command.
-* This uses the trick described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html).
 * You can also check the `Infer Expression Type On The Fly` option in the package settings.
+* This uses the trick described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html) and may sometimes be inaccurate.

 ![infer-expression-type-on-the-fly](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/infer-expression-type-on-the-fly.gif?raw=true)

 ### <a name="infer-hole-types">`Elmjutsu: Infer Hole Types`
 * Use question marks (`?`) to represent the type holes.
-* This uses the trick described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html).
 * Make sure that `Elm Make Path` is properly configured and `Show Types in Tooltip` is checked in the package settings.
 * You can also check the `Infer Hole Types On The Fly` option in the package settings.
+* This uses the trick described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html) and may sometimes be inaccurate.

 ![infer-hole-types](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/infer-hole-types.gif?raw=true)